kgateway-dev/kgateway/docs/content/upgrading/upgrade_steps.md

 mutually-exclusive; if you have used one in the past, you can freely choose to use a different one in the future.

-Both installation methods allow you to provide overrides for the default chart values; however, installing through Helm may give you more flexibility as you are working directly with Helm.
+Both installation methods allow you to provide overrides for the default chart values; however, installing through Helm may give you more flexibility as you are working directly with Helm rather than `glooctl`, which, for installation, is essentially just a wrapper around Helm.
 See our [open-source installation docs](../../installation/gateway/kubernetes/#list-of-gloo-helm-chart-values) and our [enterprise installation docs](../../installation/enterprise/#list-of-gloo-helm-chart-values) for a complete list of Helm values that can be overridden.